fabiomattei/uddocs/_tutorials/crud.md

 # CRUD operations

-This tutorial is designed to help the user to make the first steps using UD
+This tutorial is designed to help the user to make the first steps using UD.
+We want to go trough the whole process of creating a simple but working application using UD.

+### Step 0: Setting the system up

+In order to set the system up, you need just to download a copy of UD from the <a href="https://github.com/fabiomattei/uglyduckling">project repository</a> and run the command

+{% highlight %}
+docker-compose up -d
+{% endhighlight %}

-### Create a group of users
+### Step 1: Create a group of users

 The first thing we need to do is to create a <a href="{{site.baseurl}}/docs/group">group</a> of users.
 Each application has grups of users with different access level to the different features of the application.
 We need to define those groups.